SelimYuksel/odin-recipes/README.md

-I have created a basic website which sharing some recipes.
+I have created a basic recipe website.